ncatlab/nlab-content/pages/9/9/1/1/1199/content.md

 Lemma (1) is essentially Fermat\'s method of _infinite descent_.
 Lemma (2) is favoured as a definition by set theorists (particularly when stating the [[axiom of foundation]]), since it uses neither higher-order reasoning (as our first definition does) or infinity (as infinite descent does).

++--{: .query}
+[[Mike Shulman|Mike]]: Why is Lemma (2) not higher-order?
+It still involves a quantifier over subsets.
+=--

-However, neither of these is acceptable in [[constructive mathematics]].
-This is because both lemmas require the principle of [[excluded middle]] to prove one direction.
-Thus the nonexistence of infinite descending sequences is too weak to allow proofs by induction (except for special forms of $A$), while the requirement that every inhabited subset have a minimal element is too strong to ever be established (except for degenerate cases of $S$).
+However, neither of these is acceptable in [[constructive mathematics]], since both lemmas require the principle of [[excluded middle]] to prove one direction.
+The nonexistence of infinite descending sequences is too weak to allow proofs by induction (except for special forms of $A$), although it is sufficient to establish the [[Burali-Forti paradox]].
+On the other hand, the requirement that every inhabited subset have a minimal element is too strong to ever be established (except for degenerate cases of $S$).
+When necessary, we call a relation with the property of Lemma (2) **classically well-founded**.

 # Remarks #